Committees, Advisory Boards and Task Forces

 The general purpose of the Legislative Committee is to function in an active correlative capacity to the ACA’s Public Policy and Advocacy Department by providing counsel primarily on federal policy and legislative issues of significance to the ACA.

-The purpose of NextGenACA is to influence and inspire the future of chiropractic, by supporting early career chiropractors.
+The purpose of NextGenACA is to influence and inspire the future of chiropractic by supporting early career chiropractors.

-Duties of the NC include defining needs, identifying gaps, and identifying potential candidates; establishing and conducting pre-screening of candidates; establishing a plan that identifies and cultivates future prospects; identifying individuals (using professional advisors where appropriate) who are qualified to become Board and committee members, taking into account a variety of factors; ensuring that ACA has in place a process for the induction of new members of the Board and NC including information on ACA’s financial, strategic, operational position, the culture and values of ACA, and the corporate structure and governance of the Association; and ensuring that ACA provides appropriate ongoing training and upskilling of existing members of the Board and NC including education on key developments in the health care industry.
+Duties of the NC include defining needs, identifying gaps, and identifying potential candidates; establishing and conducting pre-screening of candidates; establishing a plan that identifies and cultivates future prospects; identifying individuals (using professional advisors where appropriate) who are qualified to become Board and committee members, taking into account a variety of factors; ensuring that ACA has in place a process for the induction of new members of the Board and NC including information on ACA’s financial, strategic, operational position, the culture and values of ACA, and the corporate structure and governance of the Association; and ensuring that ACA provides appropriate ongoing training and upskilling to existing members of the Board and NC, including education on key developments in the health care industry.

 Policy Quality Review

-The Policy Quality Review Committee reviews all extant policies and recommends action for each, including, but not limited to, reorganizing policies, recommending revision, and removing policies that no longer serve the ACA mission and vision.
+The Policy Quality Review Committee reviews all extant policies and recommends action for each, including but not limited to reorganizing policies, recommending revision, and removing policies that no longer serve the ACA mission and vision.

 The purpose of the ACA-Political Action Committee (ACA-PAC) is to advance and protect the health of the American people by supporting the political activities of federal public officials and candidates for federal public office in the legislative branch, without regard to political affiliation, who foster, advance and protect the American people’s interest in chiropractic health care.